peacecoder229/KVM_multiworkloadFM/README_DPDK.md

   - port_limit: 2 # required: should be equal to the number of interfaces
   version: 2 # reauired: should be 2
   # PCI address of the interface bind to dpdk driver
-  interfaces: ['03:00.0', 'dummy'] # required: MAC address of the interfaces
+  interfaces: ['03:00.0', 'dummy'] # required: PCI address of the DPDK-bound interfaces
   c: 1 # optional: Number of threads (cores) TRex will use per interface pair
   port_info:
         - ip: 1.1.1.1